-In the absence of publicly available ESG data and information from/on issuers, and even in cases where information is available on an issuer sourced from third party ESG vendor(s), the investment manager may take steps to source or verify this for quality.
+In the absence of publicly available ESG data and information from/on issuers, and even in cases where information is available on an issuer sourced from third party ESG vendor(s), the Investment Manager may take steps to source or verify this for quality.
 Engagement may be directed at issuers, but also other relevant stakeholders such as regulators or civil society.
 In this way, the quality of ESG data and information can also be cross-referenced and validated.
 In some instances, where there is greater confidence in the accuracy and integrity of the data from the alternative source other than the third party ESG vendor(s) or in the internal interpretation of qualification, this will replace what has come from the third party ESG vendor(s).

-The design of the issuer ESG assessment process involves the investment analysts conducting the initial ESG evaluation assigning the associated ESG metrics, and this is reviewed and finalised by the ESG Investment team, prioritised depending on the assigned ESG risk.
-This ensure a consistency in how issuers are being assessed and metrics assigned, and that the analysis captures the most appropriate and relevant points.
+The design of the issuer ESG assessment process involves the investment analysts conducting the initial ESG evaluation assigning the associated ESG metrics, and this is reviewed and finalised by fixed income members of the RI team, prioritised depending on the assigned Fundamental ESG (Risk) Rating.
+This ensures a consistency in how issuers are being assessed and metrics assigned, and that the analysis captures the most appropriate and relevant points.
 The ongoing monitoring, formal 2-year review cycle and the potential to conduct the review sooner if considered appropriate to do so, enables the ESG assessment to be informed by data and information as and when it becomes available/is updated.
 Ongoing review is conducted to ensure maintenance of appropriate ESG resources in order for ESG assessments to be robust.
 This includes consideration of ESG education and training, as well as internal ESG specialist staffing capacity and access to necessary ESG data and information.